victorballester7/dissonance/README.md

 # DISSONANCE

-Program to compute the dissonance between to musical notes.
+Program to compute the dissonance between two musical notes.